 - Rescue Time: Sends weekly reports to let you know where and when you’re wasting time.

 - Focus booster: Prevents procrastination by helping you avoid distractions and better manage your time.

 - Evernote: Captures all your notes, lists, ideas and images in one place to help you stay organized.

-- focus@will: Combines neuroscience and music to boost your attention span and productivity.
+- [email protected]: Combines neuroscience and music to boost your attention span and productivity.

 How do I develop good study habits?

 Developing efficient—and consistent—study habits will go a long way to helping you strike a good balance.
 A good place to start is to create a study sanctuary.
 This should be a place that is comfortable, well-lit, quiet, and only used for study purposes.
 Make it known that when you’re in your study sanctuary, you shouldn’t be disturbed unless it’s an emergency.
 Another good rule to avoid distractions is to turn off your WIFI and put your phone on silent.
 That way wasting time on online, or texting, is not an option when you’re supposed to be studying.
 And to be safe, remove any TVs from your room as well!

 Another thing to keep in mind is the importance of taking good notes in class, or online.
 If you are in a classroom you can even use a voice-recorder to record the lecture.
 That way, you won’t miss anything and you can go back and pull out the relevant information at a later date.
 Your tasks should all be prioritized in your calendar or time management app, so the last thing to remember is to avoid procrastination at all costs!